 - NSF SFS Information Session and Application Assistance Q&A on Thursday/Mar 23, 2023 at 4pm in Wheatley 119

 RMU SFS student application will open on March 1 and close on May 31, 2023.

-Application Checklist: The following PDF documents from the student applicant (except the 2 recommendation forms) must be submitted as file attachments via a single email to NSF-SFS@rmu.edu by the application deadline of May 31, 2023.
+Application Checklist: The following PDF documents from the student applicant (except the 2 recommendation forms) must be submitted as file attachments to NSF-SFS@rmu.edu by the application deadline of May 31, 2023.

 - College Transcripts.
 Unofficial transcripts are accepted for application.
 Official transcripts are required for interviews and SFS scholarship acceptance.

 - Personal Statement.
-This is a one-page essay of about 450 words to explain:
+This is a one-page essay of 3 short paragraphs to explain:

 1) Why you are pursuing the CyberCorps SFS scholarship;

 2) Your specific area(s) of interest in Cybersecurity and relevant skills and experience; and

 3) Your career objective and commitment to government service.